 ANNAS INDIANS.
 This name, reported by Pedro de Rivera in 1736, refers to a small band of Indians who lived somewhere in the southern part of Texas.
 It seems likely that the Annas are the same as the Teaname, a Coahuiltecan group of northeastern Coahuila and adjoining parts of Texas, who in missions were also known as Peana and Teana.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "ANNAS INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bma32.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "ANNAS INDIANS," accessed February 21, 2020, http://www.tshaonline.org/handbook/online/articles/bma32.

 Uploaded on June 9, 2010.
 Published by the Texas State Historical Association.